All Products

 write

-Supports random writes (requires disk cache configuration)
+Supports random writes (requires a disk cache)

-Supports sequential writes only (no disk cache required)
+Supports only sequential writes (no disk cache required)

 truncate